gaia-docker/tugbot/doc/proposal/Tugbot Services.md

 ### Tugbot Packaging

-**Tugbot** framework consists from several services, currently two: `tagbot-collect` and `tugbot-run`.
+**Tugbot** framework consists from several services, currently two: `tugbot-collect` and `tugbot-run`.
 Each service is avaiable as single binary and can be deployed as a native application or as a Docker image.
 The Docker image for any **Tugbot** service should be based on Alpine Linux and contain single service binary.
 This binary should not run as a `root` user.

 ## Test Container